Nikon D5300 vs Sony RX1R II

 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the D5300 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D5300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5300 was succeeded by the Nikon D5500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5300 Manual (free pdf) or the online Sony RX1R II Manual.
+Further information on the features and operation of the D5300 and RX1R II can be found, respectively, in the Nikon D5300 Manual (free pdf) or the online Sony RX1R II Manual.